arne-z/BachelorThesis/ExperimentSetup.md

 More specifically, each participant will find a computer with all neccessary tools installed and opened.

---- comment Chris.
+''comment Chris.
 You would need to compute the sample size (number of participants) necessary for the experiment to have higher probability of detecting a signifcant difference between the two conditions.
 This can be done by estimating the effect size that you expect to detect when comparing control group and treatment group.
-Look at how to perform a power analysis (e.g., https://www.youtube.com/watch?v=9LVD9oLg1A0)
+Look at how to perform a power analysis (e.g., https://www.youtube.com/watch?v=9LVD9oLg1A0)''

 In the control group this means:
 #### Part one: Development